DFMCH/dfm_web/spec/dummy/README.md

 # DFM Web

-This dummy folder is where a kitchen sink of html structures we support should live.
+This dummy folder is where a kitchen sink of html structures live.

-If there's CSS for it, JS etc it should have an example here with any explanation of how things should be done.
+Start the dev server and see examples of everything.

-See that it is barren.
-It should not be.
-It should be awesome.
+Note: I decided to keep the tablesorter CSS even though it's not required in the gem anymore.
+It's pretty universal though, so I made it a development dependency and kept the examples.